Platte River (Minnesota)

 The Platte River is a tributary of the Mississippi River in central Minnesota in the United States.
 It is 88.6 km long.
 Platte is a name derived from the French meaning "flat".

 Course

-The Platte flows from Platte Lake in southeastern Crow Wing County and follows a generally southwestward course through eastern Morrison County, through the towns of Harding and Royalton.
+The Platte flows from Platte Lake in southeastern Crow Wing County, flows through Lake Sullivan, and Round Lake, and follows a generally southwestward course through eastern Morrison County, through the towns of Harding and Royalton.
 It flows into the Mississippi River in Benton County, about 3 mi south of Royalton.

 The Platte's largest tributary is the Skunk River, which joins it in Morrison County.